sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-10_the-victory-of-the-prince-of-the-bangalore.md

 +++
-title = "The victory of the prince of thexa0Bangalore"
+title = "The victory of the prince of the Bangalore"

 +++
 If am writing this it really means I am wasting time.
 Since I have done